Overview

 Add authentication or configuration to SDK tools:Tool Prefixing

-Avoid naming collisions when combining multiple SDKs:Development Workflow
+Avoid naming collisions when combining multiple SDKs:Best Practices

 State Management:- Never use module-level variables (Maps, Sets, etc.)